ctxnop/sfml-nuget/README.md

 # How to

 You just have to run the sfml-nuget.ps1 script in a powershell instance.
-It will download eash needed files and output nupkg files in the "repository" folder.
+It will download each needed files and output nupkg files in the "repository" folder.

 Optional :
 You may want to modify some variables to select the sfml version, generate only specific modules, etc...
 (You should know what your are doing, I won't answer any question about custom packages).